matthras/google-speechtotext-setup-instructions/README.md

 ## Setup

+### Installing `ffmpeg`

+Go to https://www.ffmpeg.org/ and download the correct version for your system.

 ### Setting up a Cloud Console Project and Installing the Google Cloud SDK

 As a litmus test and sanity check, I recommend following the [gcloud Quickstart](https://cloud.google.com/speech-to-text/docs/quickstart-gcloud) as the steps listed there are also part of the initial setup.